gbv/jskos/jskos.md

 </div>

 <div class="note">
-It is *not possible* to indicate the existence of an unknown URI, unknown preferred labels, and an unknown concept scheme.
+By now it is *not possible* to indicate the existence of an unknown URI, unknown preferred labels, and an unknown concept scheme.
 The following key-value  pairs are **not allowed**, each:

 ```json
 {